ektorasdev-zz/Traffic-Signs-Classifier/writeup_template.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* validation set accuracy of 95%
+* validation set accuracy of 93%
 * test set accuracy of 93%

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 To train the model i used the LeNet architecture and mostly by tweaking variables like the learning rate, batch size and appropriate data preprocessing including normalization/grayscaling, i managed to raise the validation accuracy and get the 93% test accuracy result.